Girgias/php-rfcs/container-offset-behaviour.md

 - Unsetting
 - Fetching
 - Fetch appending
+- Auto-vivification/Intermediate dimension fetch TODO still need to think about this

 If an object is used in a container operation and does not implement the corresponding interface, a `TypeError` is thrown.

+#### New algorithm for existence checks of an offset

 Existence checks for `isset()`/`empty()` and the null coalesce operator `??` should follow the following algorithm: